 VVProcedure represents an individual task in a V&V effort (represented by a VVCase), which has to be performed in order to achieve that effort's overall objective.
-As with VVCases, the definition of VVProcedures is separated in to two levels: an abstract and a concrete level represented by the entities AbstractVVProcedure and ConcreteVVProcedure.
+As with VVCases, the definition of VVProcedures is separated in to two levels: an abstract and a concrete level.

-The concrete VVProcedure metaclass represents such a task on a concrete level It is defined with a concrete testing environment in mind and provides stimuli and the expected outcome of the procedure in a form which is directly applicable to this testing environment.
+The concrete VVProcedure represents such a task on a concrete level It is defined with a concrete testing environment in mind and provides stimuli and the expected outcome of the procedure in a form which is directly applicable to this testing environment.

-- abstractVVProcedure : VVProcedure [0..1]

-- vvStimuli : VVStimuli [] Set of involved stimuli.
+- abstractVVProcedure : VVProcedure [0..1] An abstract VVProcedure identified from a concrete VVProcedure. - vvStimuli : VVStimuli [] {composite} Set of involved stimuli. - vvIntendedOutcome : VVIntendedOutcome [] {composite} Set of intended outcomes.

-- concreteVVProcedure : VVProcedure [0..]

-- vvIntendedOutcome : VVIntendedOutcome []

-Set of intended outcomes.